mjsamberg/courses/courses/dlprograms/intro/2_history.md

 * **Blended learning** refers to a combination of synchronous and asynchronous activities, whether physical or virtual.

+The most recent revolution in educational technology is the rise of artificial intelligence.
+ChatGPT's release in November of 2022 spurned an AI revolution and most people, even if they are not technically savvy, are aware of the capability of artificial intelligence.
+Much of the world of AI is still in early development and teachers have been using AI for a variety of tasks from [lesson design]( https://www.weareteachers.com/chatgpt-for-teachers/) to [intelligent tutoring]( https://blog.khanacademy.org/harnessing-ai-so-that-all-students-benefit-a-nonprofit-approach-for-equal-access/).
+The [ethics and guidelines for the use of AI in the classroom](https://tech.ed.gov/ai/) are still in their infancy.
+While a developing and powerful tool, teachers and students are still learning to navigate issues of [plagiarism]( https://www.wired.com/story/chatgpt-college-university-plagiarism/), [bias](https://www.brookings.edu/articles/the-politics-of-ai-chatgpt-and-political-bias/), and [factually inaccurate information](https://www.fastcompany.com/90833017/openai-chatgpt-accuracy-gpt-4).
+These have not necessarily been barriers to adoption, but considerations for best practices.
+However, while some schools have embraced these tools to find their place in the classroom, other districts [have banned their use](https://www.nbcnews.com/tech/tech-news/new-york-city-public-schools-ban-chatgpt-devices-networks-rcna64446).

 [1]:	https://americanhistory.si.edu/mobilizing-minds/overhead-projectors
 [2]:	https://en.wikipedia.org/wiki/Ballpoint_pen